Project Portfolio Management – 5 Benefits and 5 Common Mistakes

 In case you aren’t familiar with the term, project portfolio management (PPM) is distinct from project management; rather than taking on a single project and seeing it through to completion, PPM involves the collective management of an entire portfolio of projects.

 PPM managers are responsible for determining what projects to take on, when to take them on, the profitability and priority of those projects (including how they change over time), and how to allocate resources in the most efficient way to complete those projects.
+They are always ensuring business goal alignment with company goals.

 5 Benefits of Project Portfolio Management